nanaboat1/FamilyPR/Readme.md

 * (10 points) Conclusions
     - Summarizes important concepts of your analysis
     - Report your conclusions drawing on the research you have conducted
-    - Demonstrate critical thinking in analysis of outcomes (positive or negative it does not matter)
+    - Demonstrate critical thinking in analysis of outcomes (positive or negative it does not matter) e.g. good analysis of test vs training data and evaluation of model results.
+How good is the model?
+Do your models extrapolate/generalize well to new data?
+    - Did your model overtrain?
+Undertrain?

 * (10 points) Organization Clarity and PowerPoint Presentation
     - Explain the analysis in R or Python